lappiahnuamah/DevOps-CloudEngr-StegHub/README.md

 - **Project 1: [Deploy a Complete LAMP Stack on AWS](https://github.com/lappiahnuamah/DevOps-CloudEngr-StegHub/tree/main/1.LAMP_Stack)** - In this project, I successfully deployed a LAMP (Linux, Apache, MySQL, PHP) web stack on an EC2 instance in AWS.
 - **Project 2: [Deploy a Complete LEMP Stack on AWS](https://github.com/lappiahnuamah/DevOps-CloudEngr-StegHub/tree/main/2.LEMP_Stack)** - In this project, I successfully deployed a LEMP (Linux, Nginx, MySQL, PHP) web stack on an EC2 instance in AWS.
+- **Project 3: [Deploy a Complete MERN Stack on AWS](https://github.com/lappiahnuamah/DevOps-CloudEngr-StegHub/tree/main/3.MERN_Stack)** - In this project, I successfully deployed a MERN(MongoDB, Express, React, Nodejs) web stack on an EC2 instance in AWS.
+- **Project 4: [Deploy a Complete MEAN Stack on AWS](https://github.com/lappiahnuamah/DevOps-CloudEngr-StegHub/tree/main/4.MEAN_Stack)** - In this project, I successfully deployed a MEAN(MongoDB, Express, Angular, Nodejs) web stack on an EC2 instance in AWS.